 Can I Drive Non-Studded Winter Tires Year-Round?

 Coarse spring roads can be particularly wearing on all tires, and non-studded winter tires are primarily designed and intended for winter use.
-Non-studded winter tires that have been unevenly worn by coarse spring roads are no match for good summer tires.
-Therefore, we do not recommend the use of non-studded winter tires as all-season tires.
-Summer tires are the safest and most economic choice for summer driving.
+Non-studded winter tires that have been unevenly worn by coarse spring roads are no match for good all season tires.
+Therefore, we do not recommend the use of non-studded winter tires as all season tires.
+All season tires are the safest and most economic choice for summer driving.
 Learn more here.